 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-:
+Richard Walton: This protocol provides microstructural insight in to structural pathological diseases at the whole organ scale using micro computed tomography.

 REQUIRED: What is the main advantage of this technique?

-:
+Richard Walton: A specialized tissue preparation method is implemented to optimize high resolution imaging of whole heart samples from translational large mammalian models and humans with selective contrast enhancement of structural disease.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?